OLIMEX/OLINUXINO/SOFTWARE/RT5350F/Prebuilt images/README.md

 * Changed OpenWrt repository url from snapshots to Chaos Calmer 15.05-rc3
 * Updated WiFi led polarity
 * Added separate images for OLinuXino-RT5350F and EVB.
-Difference is that on the EVB the button and the two relays are exported on boot time.
+The difference is that on the EVB the button and the two relays are exported on boot time.